rayotoo/rayotoo/README.md

 -->

 <!-- Your title -->
-## Hi, I'm Raymond Otoo, a Developer 🚀 from Ghana based in the U.S.
+## I'm Raymond Otoo, a Developer 🚀 from Ghana based in the U.S.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/